 Islam and African collaborations

 Islam entered with violence in Africa from 639.
 After a bitter war against the first Berbers who were black, Arabs eventually forcibly Islamized the indigenous Blacks of the Maghreb.
 It should be known that every good Muslim has the duty to expand Islam.
-So the former Berbers, through Jihad, came to West Africa in the 11th century under the commandment of the Almoravid black king Abu Bakar in order to destroy the pearl of the continent at that time, the vitalist empire of Ghana.
+So the first Berbers, through Jihad, came to West Africa in the 11th century under the commandment of the Almoravid black king Abu Bakar in order to destroy the pearl of the continent at that time, the vitalist empire of Ghana.

 So those blacks from North Africa, through the chaos that they created – opened West Africa to Arabs and therefore to slavery.
 Through war and persuasion, some Kamit (black) regional chiefs, were islamized, and those ones then applied the jihad to the vitalist Kamits.
 Even Ahmed Baba, probably the greatest Black scientist (Malian) of the Imperial era, while rejecting the curse of Ham, supported the believer-non believer division and condoned the enslavement of Vitalists .